michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 # ISAR (Inter-Schema AdapteR)

 This repository contains python code for replicating the Results in the Paper:
-> "A Model for Learning Across Related Label Spaces", Under Review
+> "Dawid-Skene on Steroids: Fusing Information from Multiple Data Schemas", Under Review at the ECMLPKDD Workshop on Automating Data Science

-**Due to the nature of our collaboration with MRC Harwell, we can only provide the data (and code) for the simulation components of the study.**
+**Due to the nature of our collaboration with MRC Harwell, we can only provide the data for the simulation components of the study: we do however provide the code to replicate all results.**

 ## Contents